lukebroccoli/mock-clearing-house/README.md

 # Clearing House System

 A simplified clearing house system that simulates how financial transactions are processed between accounts, built with Rust and Axum.
+Also rust is funny so the default branch is master not main

 ## Overview